44% on ARC-AGI-1 in 67 cents

 TBH, I didn’t expect to reach 45% with just the transformer, I thought this would need new ideas.
 I certainly didn’t expect to reach it at such low costs/flops.
 The ablations show that a surprising amount of perfomance is retained even without augmentations or synthetic data.
 Now I’m pretty sure 65% can be reached within the transformer framework

 I don’t understand why others didn’t figure this out.
 Its just a transformer with the most obvious representation.
+This benchmark has been open for 6 years, was high profile, and had a million dollar prize!
 Maybe researchers underestimate deep learning?
 Maybe the cost of experimentation was high enough that they couldn’t run ablations properly?
 Blindsided by LLMs or using harnesses?

 Appendix